danielles0xg/danielles0xg/README.md

- I'm Daniel, an independent researcher/contractor focused on distributed systems design, cloud architecture, and blockchain financial applications for EVM and Solana systems.
+ I'm Daniel, an independent researcher and contractor focused on distributed systems design, cloud architecture, and blockchain financial applications for EVM and Solana systems.